vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 Some miscellaneous environmental variables that can be set under the `[env]` section:
 + `WINEESYNC`: allows Wine Staging to use Esync, please see [HowToEsync](https://github.com/lutris/docs/blob/master/HowToEsync.md) for more information.
-+ `WINEDEBUG`: for performance reasons, this has been set to `-all`, which disables most of the logging, when wanting to debug crashes of Wine, it is reccomended to set this to an empty string (`""`).
++ `WINEDEBUG`: for performance reasons, this has been set to `-all`, which disables most of the logging, when wanting to debug crashes of Wine, it is recommended to set this to an empty string (`""`).
 + `DXVK_HUD`: is a variable used by DXVK for a hud, for more information about it you can see the [DXVK README](https://github.com/doitsujin/dxvk#hud), which includes various other variables that can be set.

 RCO unlocks FPS by setting the FFlag `DFIntTaskSchedulerTargetFps` to a arbitrary big value (`10000`).
 However, if you also want to limit the FPS you may set the FFlag's value to your requested limit (eg. `30`)